Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 Allow the characters to employ the following tactics in their interactions at the Grand Masquerade:

 - Characters can keep a close eye on how other people behave and mimic that behavior.
 Use Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception|")"]] checks to measure how keenly they observe the partygoers' deportment, and Intelligence ([[/5.
-Mechanics/Rules/Skills.md#Investigation|")"]] checks to deduce the right behavior for a particular situation.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) checks to measure how keenly they observe the partygoers' deportment, and Intelligence ([[/5.
+Mechanics/Rules/Skills.md#Investigation\|Investigation]]) checks to deduce the right behavior for a particular situation.
 - Characters can apply magic or intuition to discern the response or behavior that a questioner expects.
 Use Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Insight|")"]] checks unless characters have access to mind-reading spells such as [[5.
-Mechanics/Spells/Detect Thoughts.md|detect thoughts]] or similar magic.
+Mechanics/Rules/Skills.md#Insight\|Insight]]) checks unless characters have access to mind-reading spells such as [[5.
+Mechanics/Spells/Detect Thoughts.md\|detect thoughts]] or similar magic.
 - Characters can fake it 'til they make it.
 Use Charisma ([[/5.
-Mechanics/Rules/Skills.md#Deception|")"]] checks extensively as characters work their way through the ball.
+Mechanics/Rules/Skills.md#Deception\|Deception]]) checks extensively as characters work their way through the ball.
 Failed checks draw increased attention; on successful checks, the questioners lose interest.
 - Characters can distract watchers to shift attention if things go badly.
 Use Charisma ([[/5.
-Mechanics/Rules/Skills.md#Deception|")"]] or Dexterity ([[/5.
-Mechanics/Rules/Skills.md#Sleight%20of%20Hand|")) checks (or any other reasonable skill checks the players suggest"]] to determine whether they turn the focus away from their errors.
+Mechanics/Rules/Skills.md#Deception\|Deception]]) or Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Sleight%20of%20Hand\|Sleight of Hand]]) checks (or any other reasonable skill checks the players suggest) to determine whether they turn the focus away from their errors.

 #### Dancing

 Port-a-Lucine's high society has an established canon of dances that everyone knows and performs competently.
 These include paired dances and group dances, and involve dancing with a bewildering number of people over the course of the evening.
 Dancing is an opportunity to seize a fleeting connection with an important contact—and a chance to make a fatal error that results in being unmasked.

 Characters might try to learn the basic dances as they prepare for the Grand Masquerade, but no outsider can hope to learn every step in as little as a week.
 Like navigating the social niceties of the gathering, fumbling through a dance involves careful observation and skilled fakery, plus the added ingredients of natural grace and agility.
 Allow characters to make Dexterity ([[/5.
-Mechanics/Rules/Skills.md#Acrobatics|")"]] or Charisma ([[/5.
-Mechanics/Rules/Skills.md#Performance|")"]] checks to see if they pull off the steps—either through natural agility (Dexterity) or though their ability to make their moves look good anyway (Charisma).
+Mechanics/Rules/Skills.md#Acrobatics\|Acrobatics]]) or Charisma ([[/5.
+Mechanics/Rules/Skills.md#Performance\|Performance]]) checks to see if they pull off the steps—either through natural agility (Dexterity) or though their ability to make their moves look good anyway (Charisma).

 #### Random Complications